-Korhan Koçak is a PhD candidate in the Department of Politics in the fields of Political Economy and Formal and Quantitative Methods.
-Korhan’s research investigates political information, with a particular focus on the roles of media, social media, and cognitive biases.
+Korhan Koçak is a PhD candidate in the Department of Politics in the field of Political Economy.
+Korhan uses formal theory and empirical methods to study the roles of information and institutions on political outcomes.
 Korhan holds an MA and a BA in Economics from Sabanci University, Istanbul.
 You can find Korhan's CV here.

 “Is Bigger Always Better?
 How Targeting Aid Windfalls Affects Capture and Social Cohesion” with Laura Paler and Camille Strauss-Kahn.
 Accepted in Comparative Political Studies.